 Annual independent audit: Middlesex United Way has had a clean, unqualified financial audit for many years.
 Appropriate accounting safeguards are in place to ensure that no one employee has access to both physical assets and the related accounting records or to all phases of transaction.
 Internal control procedures are regularly reviewed by United Way auditors and Finance Committee members.

-Check signing: The board annually authorizes select board members and the executive director to sign checks.
+Check signing: The board annually authorizes select board members and the president & CEO to sign checks.
 All checks over the amount of $2,500 require two signatures.
 The senior director of finance and administration prepares checks but is not authorized to sign checks.

 Payroll: United Way contracts with a local payroll service to process paychecks and prepare tax reports.

 Board of Directors: United Way's Board of Directors meets eight times per year and discusses and approves financial statements at every meeting.

 Finance Committee: The Finance Committee, composed of volunteers with expertise in financial management and governance, review and monitor the day to day fiscal operations of Middlesex United Way, including reviewing the budget and annual audit.
 These volunteers meet at least four times a year.

 Investment Committee: The Investment Committee, composed of volunteers with expertise in financial planning and investments, meets at least twice annually to review and monitor all investments of Middlesex United Way.

 Capital Purchases: It is standard practice to request at least three bids on all significant capital purchases.